Skillshare/opa-kubernetes/RULES.md

 Entities does not include empty `labels` or `annotations`.
 If there are none, then omit the key.

+## MTA-05

+Entities labels and annotations are strings.

 ## WRK-01

 Resource `requests` and `limits` such that: